Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces: Pseudodifferential inner products

 \subsection{Invariant formalism for subprincipal symbols of operators acting on bundles}

-We continue to denote by $P\in\Psi^m(X,\cE\otimes\Omega^\half)$ a principally scalar \psdo{} acting on the vector bundle $\cE$, with principal symbol $p$.\footnote{The discussion until Proposition~\ref{DefInvSubpr} works for principally non-scalar operators as well with mostly notational changes.} We will show how to modify the definition \eqref{EqScalarSubprincipal} of the subprincipal symbol of $P$, expressed in terms of a local trivialization of $\cE$, in an invariant fashion, i.e.\ in a way that is both independent of the choice of local trivialization and of local coordinates on $X$.
+We continue to denote by $P\in\Psi^m(X,\cE\otimes\Omega^\half)$ a principally scalar \psdo{}\ acting on the vector bundle $\cE$, with principal symbol $p$; we remark that the discussion until Proposition~\ref{DefInvSubpr} works for principally non-scalar operators as well, with mostly notational changes.
+We will show how to modify the definition, given in equation~\eqref{EqScalarSubprincipal}, of the subprincipal symbol of $P$, expressed in terms of a local trivialization of $\cE$, in an invariant fashion, i.e.\ in a way that is both independent of the choice of local trivialization and of local coordinates on $X$.
 This provides a completely invariant formulation of Lemma~\ref{LemmaImagSymbol}.
+The advantage of being able to study principally scalar, subprincipally non-scalar operators in an invariant manner, apart from the naturality, is of course the freedom to choose particularly convenient local frames in concrete applications; for a warped product type spacetime geometry \eqref{EqSDSMetric} for instance, the cotangent bundle has a very natural partial frame.

 Let $U\subset X$ be an open subset over which $\cE$ is trivial, and pick a frame $e(x)=\{e_1(x),\ldots,e_N(x)\}$ trivializing $\cE$ over $U$.
 Let us write $P^e$ for $P$ in the frame $e$, i.e.\ $P^e=(P^e_{jk})_{j,k=1,\ldots,N}$ is the $N\times N$ matrix of operators $P^e_{jk}\in\Psi^m(U,\Omega^\half)$ defined by $P(\sum_k u_k(x)e_k(x))=\sum_{jk}P^e_{jk}(u_k)e_j(x)$, $u_k\in\CI(U,\Omega^\half)$.
 Then $\sigma_\sub^e(P)$ as defined in \eqref{EqScalarSubprincipal}, with the superscript making the choice of frame explicit, is simply an $N\times N$ matrix of scalar symbols: